environmental-forecasting/model-ensembler/docs/index.md

 --8<-- "README.md:2:61"

 ## What is a model ensemble?
-Explanation of ensembles and their value, with WAVI example.

 ![Simple diagram of an ensemble](images/ensemble.drawio.png#only-dark)
 ![Simple diagram of an ensemble](images/ensemble.drawio.light.png#only-light)
 /// caption
 **Figure 1.** An illustrative diagram of a model ensemble.
 ///

-Can be multi-model, or the same model with different configuration/parameters.

-More info on ensembles...
+Rather than running a single model, we run a model (or multiple models) many times.
+This is useful when there is high uncertainty around parameters that can  affect model predictions.
+This could be to do with the model physics itself ([Bett et al. 2025](https://tc.copernicus.org/articles/18/2653/2024/)), but also the initialisation date, resolution ([Williams et al. 2025](https://tc.copernicus.org/articles/18/2653/2024/)) or the input datasets being used.

+Ensembles can also be multi-model ([Seroussi et al. 2020](https://tc.copernicus.org/articles/14/3033/2020/)), or a comparison between different scenario ensembles (e.g. anthropogenic vs counterfactual in ([Bradley et al. 2024](https://www.nature.com/articles/s43247-024-01287-w#Sec7))).

 ## Why use `model-ensembler`?
-Why should users use *this* tool.

-The example in **Figure 1** is a simple example of an ensemble with just three models, but what if your ensemble has 10, 100 or
+The example in **Figure 1** is a simple example of an ensemble with just three models (or _members_), but what if your ensemble has 10, 100 or
 1000 models?
 Setting up the configuration for each ensemble member would bring significant manual overhead.

 `model-ensembler` uses a single ensemble configuration file, in the form of a `.yml` file, and a collection of